IN THIS SECTION:

 Work of Juan de Oviedo and made in 1620.
 It is a sculptural relief in which the scene of the Resurrection of Christ triumphant is represented.
 He is dressed in a very intense red tunic that highlights the volume of his body.
 The elongation of the body stands out, still participating in the Renaissance canon.
 With one hand he holds the Resurrection flag and with the other he blesses.
 The figure of Christ is placed on the tomb, next to him are three Roman centurions asleep, oblivious to what is happening.

-It is said to contain inside the temple a fragment of the distal end of the humerus of the saint.
-It is the “arm” that appears in the documentation as having been brought from Rome and was presented in chapter as a venerable relic on June 15, 1703.
-It is made of crystal and silver-plated metal, topped by the emblem of the Collegiate.
+It is said to house a relic fragment within the temple of the humerus of the saint.
+This “arm,” documented as being brought from Rome, was presented to the chapter as a venerable relic on June 15, 1703.
+Fashioned from crystal and silver-plated metal, it is adorned with the emblem of the Collegiate